AntoineMellerio/data_science_projects/README.md

 - computer vision : face recognition (2020, R)
 - forecasting of public bike use in different stations of Paris (2021, python)
 - supervised classification of cloud types based on their characteristics (2022, python)
+- predicting default probabilities to define an interest rate strategy for banking loans (2022, python)

 ### Deep Learning project
 - computer vision : object recognition (2020, python)